A Photo Teacher |

 © Hasan Elahi, screenshot from website Tracking Transience

-Today, photographers, such as Josef Koudelka (Exiles), Byron Wolfe (Everyday: A Year-Long Photo Diary) and Hasan Elahi (Tracking Transience) are making images as a source of “evidence and truth” as it relates to their personal experience, including making photographs on an obsessive daily basis, the use of global positioning systems, video and the Internet to track one’s existence.
+Photographers/artists, such as Josef Koudelka (Exiles), Byron Wolfe (Everyday: A Year-Long Photo Diary), and Hasan Elahi (Tracking Transience) make images as a source of “evidence and truth” as it relates to their personal experience, including making photographs on an obsessive daily basis, the use of global positioning systems, video and the Internet to track one’s existence.
+Wafaa Bilal (3rdi) uses a camera that has been surgically implanted on the back of his head to transmit images to the web of his daily activities.

 Assignment